RazerMS/Mobile-XDK-RazerMS_Flutter/README.md

 #### Note :

-you must be a registered Razer merchant to receive your own credentials for you to use or test this plugin.
+you must be a registered Razer merchant to receive your own credentials for you to use or test this module.

 To do so you can contact us here : sales-sa@razer.com